apache/incubator-heron/website/content/docs/developers/simulator-mode.md

 Simulator mode simulates a heron cluster in a single JVM process.
 This is useful for developing and testing topologies.
 Running topologies under simulator mode is similar to running topologies on a cluster.

-With a whole topology running in a single process, you could enjoy all free benefits it brings.
+With a whole topology running in a single process, one could enjoy all free benefits it brings.
-For example, one can run program in IDE and set breakpoints to examine the states of a topology, or profile your program to optimize it.
+For example, one can run program in IDE and set breakpoints to examine the states of a topology, or profile the program to optimize it.

 # Develop topology with simulator mode